cse204testuser/CSE204Final/README.md

 * Each post contains the repo name, owner's username, a link to the repo, and the owner's profile picture in the post header.
 Below the post header is the readme for the repo.
 //IMG

+* To update a readme, click the post button for the repo and the post will be overwritten with the new version.

 ## Notes
 * Readme images must be specified using a url (not just the file location in the repo) to be displayed correctly.